ereverman/BIO440Bioinformatics/4_IntroRemoteComputing.md

 * First we need to create a file that we want to transfer to our remote computer.
 * We will create a ProjectTemplate.sh script that can be customized for new projects
 * We want this script to be kept from purges, so we will store it in our work directory
+* Making a directory in work allows us to specify a connection between our local and remote computers
 ```
 cd work/
 mkdir GeneralScripts